sreelalhari/sreelalhari/README.md

-- 👋 Hi, I’m @sreelalhari
+- 👋 Hi, I’m Sreelal H
-- 👀 I’m interested in technology
+- 👀 I’m interested in Machine Learning and Data Science
-- 🌱 I’m currently learning Msc in Data Science
+- 🌱 I’m currently learning MSc in Data Science from the University of Kerala
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on various projects relating to Data Science Field
-- 📫 How to reach me ...
+- 📫 You can reach me on LinkedIn via https://www.linkedin.com/in/sreelalhari/

 <!---
 sreelalhari/sreelalhari is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.